Gnyblast/Futsal-Team-Builder/README.md

 *OR*

 - You can just clone and run `npm install && npm run start` to start the test server, if you have `npm` and `angular 17` pre-installed

+*OR With Docker*

+From the Project Top-Level:
+- First build the image: `sudo docker build -t futsal-builder:latest -f docker/Dockerfile .`
+- And run it to start the development server: `sudo docker run -d -v ./:/app -p 4200:4200 futsal-builder:latest`

+*OR With Podman*

+From the Project Top-Level:
+- First build the image: `podman build -t futsal-builder:latest -f podman/Containerfile .`
+- And run it to start the development server: `podman run -d -v ./:/app -p 4200:4200 futsal-builder:latest`

 Anyone with a Typescript knowledge is welcome to extend the application